rhaberkorn/openrussian-cli/README.md

 # An Offline Console Russian Dictionary (based on openrussian.org)

+This is an offline console and terminal-friendly Russian dictionary, based on the database of [https://en.openrussian.org/](openrussian.org).

 * Works offline (without internet access) and is very fast.
   This really pays off if you browse Russian words a lot.
 * It integrates well into the console environment - browse dictionary